 Our container carrier design has a capacity of 5.000 teu and a system where containers are loaded/unloaded and stored in railguides by our onboard container handling system.

 We have no need for lashing and this system allows us to line up the containers that are to be unloaded at the next destination during the voyage.

 This illustration shows our hull containing 6.600 teu, but some 1.600 will be removed, as we need the space for other technologies.

 Wind and solar energy is expected to become the major energy source of the future, and a lot of equipment needs to be transported for this to materialise.

-Due to its width and stability, Liberty can easily be modified to carry long items such a wings, and other windmill equipment.
+Due to its width and stability, our designs can easily be modified to carry long items such a wings, and other windmill equipment.
 Transporting this equipment with zero emissions, improves the total life cycle of the future wind farms significantly.

-A study of this segment is planned to kick off by June 2019 when partners will be invited.
+A study of this segment is planned to kick off by June next year.

-Todays cruise ships are massive polluters, purely for the pleasure of the cruise guests.
+Todays cruise ships are massive polluters, purely for the pleasure.
 We expect that the coming focus on Co2 will effect cruise tour operators negatively, unless the cruise lines can offer a zero emissions solution.

-A study of the cruise industry is planned by 2020.
+A initial study of the options within cruise industry is planned by next year.

 The ambition of Blue Technology is to develop solutions which eliminate many of today’s challenges and help the maritime industry on to a truly sustainable path.